 “Ah.
 Your parents.
 Right.”

-“Okay, I’m gonna to try and get her up.
-I don’t think talking to her will work though.
+“Okay, I’m gonna try and get her up.
+I don’t think talking to her will work, though.
 See if you can find something of use.”

 “I don’t know, just something to try if I can’t get her awake.”